June 2025 litter

 From birth to Welcome Home day, our puppies will be inside our house, and outside in our back yard, and interacting with us multiple times a day.
 We will be exposing them to all sorts of sounds, smells, experiences, sensations.

 We will “test” each puppy at 7 weeks of age using the Volhard Puppy Aptitude Test (PAT), which will give us a good indicator of general puppy temperaments.
 This will help you pick a puppy that has the best chance of being the dog you’re hoping for.
-The scoresheets and videos of the PATs for each puppy will be on our website.

 Socialization after 8 wks of age: